 Association for Postnatal Illness http://apni.org/ The UK’s leading PND charity provides telephone helpline, information leaflets and a network of trained volunteers who have themselves experienced PND.
 Helpline: 020 7386 0868.

 APP http://www.app-network.org Association of Postpartum Psychosis offers support to those suffering Postpartum Psychosis and their families.
 APP are the specialists in this illness and for correct advice, please contact them.
+They also run a peer support forum.

 Home Start http://www.home-start.org.uk/ Tel: 0800 068 6368.
 Support and practical help for families with at least one child under-5.
 Help offered to parents finding it hard to cope for many reasons.
 These include PND or other mental illness, isolation, bereavement, illness of parent or child.